Kayli/logspub/linguistics/linguistics-semiotics.md

 - semiosis
   - sign process, is any form of activity, conduct, or process that involves signs, including the production of meaning.

+- polysemy: capacity for a sign (e.g. a symbol, a morpheme, a word, or a phrase) to have multiple related meanings

 ## sign